• Skip to primary navigation

 • 1 small Butternut Squash (415 g spiralized or 5 cups of noodles)

-• 2 tbsp Avocado oil
+• 2 tablespoon Avocado oil

 • 1 lb Italian sausage

-• ¼ cup Yellow onion
+• ¼ cup Diced yellow onion

 • ½ cup Freshly grated parmesan

-• ½ cup Freshly grated asiago Or more parmesan
+• ½ cup Freshly grated asiago or more parmesan

-• 4 cloves Garlic
+• 4 cloves Garlic minced

 • ½ cup Heavy cream

-• 1 tsp Garlic powder
+• 1 teaspoon Garlic powder

-• 1 tsp Black pepper
+• ½ teaspoon Black pepper

-• ½ tsp Fennel seed
+• ½ teaspoon Fennel seed

-• ½ tsp Crushed red peppers Optional
+• ½ teaspoon Crushed red peppers optional

-• Pink Himalayan salt To taste
+• Sea salt to taste

 Instructions